acm-projects/Dripp/README.md

 | git commit -m "TestyTestTest" | Commit with message |
 | git push origin "branch" | Push to branch |
 | git pull origin "branch" | Pull updates from a specific branch |

+## Special Thanks 👏

+ - Special thanks to ACM leadership for helping give us the opportunity for Dripp to happen
+ - Special thanks to MYra ShanE for the logo